Last updated on December 27, 2022 by Wandering our World

 There are several campsites in and around Cornwall to choose from – we recommend some of our top picks in this article.
 We also look at wild camping in Cornwall later in this article too, as well as the weather and best months to visit.

 So slide on your hiking boots and grab your tent – let’s begin your Cornwall camping adventure!
 And if you’re looking for day trip suggestions for your Cornwall holiday, we have great ones – some of which are free – in a previous article.

 Cornwall’s rugged landscape and multitude of standing stones, stone circles and forts, makes it the idyllic spot for anyone seeking to discover history and experience diverse and spectacular views.
-Maybe you want to undertake the myriad of amazing trails in the region or simply admire the gorgeous coastline and largest collection of plant species in the British Isles.
+Maybe you want to undertake the myriad of amazing hiking and biking trails in the region or simply admire the gorgeous coastline and largest collection of plant species in the British Isles.

 Avid surfers can also test their skills in Cornwall; the surfing sweet spot has waves which reach dizzying heights – as high as 30 ft!